Paddywaan-zz/CorpseBloomPlusPlus/README.md

 v1.0.6 - Spectate other players HealthBar?

-v1.0.6 - Fix UI "randomly" not loading on initialization.

 ## Changelog:
 v1.0.5
 * Fixed balance issue with multiplicative heal scaling: removed corpseblooms "increase healing by 100%".
 * Fixed issue with reserveHealth not incrementing upon rejuvinationRack pickup.
 * Fixed issue with double double healing (yes you read that right.
-Racks double healing when added to reserve, and then double when consumed from reserve to heal Health.).
+Racks double healing when added to reserve, and then double when consumed from reserve to heal).
 * Fixed scaling with large quantities of racks and blooms.
 * Fixed various broken hooks & ensured compatability with Scorched Acres update.
+* Fixed UI "randomly" not loading on initialization.

 v1.0.4 - Added example video to readme